instituutnederlandsetaal/BlackLab/doc/technical/design/plan-distributed.md

 - [ ] implement custom merge?
 The problem is that we need to split the `MergeState` we get into two separate ones, one with content store fields (which we must merge) and one with regular stored fields (which must be merged by the delegate), but we cannot instantiate `MergeState`.
 Probably doable through a hack (placing class in Lucene's package or using reflection), but let's hold off until we're sure this is necessary.

-## Improve parallellisation for group/sort
+## Improve parallellisation and get rid of global term ids

-Grouping and sorting is currently not done per segment, but done once we have gathered hits from each segment.
-When we group/sort/filter on context, we thus have to return to the segment each hit came from, which is expensive.
+Grouping and sorting is currently not done per segment, but only once we've gathered hits from each segment.
+When we group/sort/filter on context, we thus have to return to the segment each hit came from, and translate between global and local term ids, which is expensive.

-It should be faster to perform the operations per segment, then merge the results: this is inheritently parallelizable (because segments are independent of one another), minimizes resource contention, and makes disk reads less disjointed.
+It should be faster to perform the operations per segment, then merge the results: this is inheritently parallelizable (because segments are independent of one another), eliminates term id conversions, minimizes resource contention, and makes disk reads less disjointed.

 The merge step would use string comparisons/hashes instead of term sort order comparisons.
 Such a merge would work in a similar way as with distributed search.

 The global forward index API with global term ids and sort order would not be needed anymore after this change.
 This is good, because it's expensive to keep track of global term ids, especially when dynamically adding/removing documents.
+It would be especially impractical for distributed search, because then the term ids would need to be shared between nodes, which would be difficult and slow.

 How would we approach this:

+- Remove the old external index format code.
+It relies on global forward index and global term ids and cannot (and should not) be supported going forward.

+- Implement:
-- Implement `SpansSorted` (gather and sorts its hits and keeps track of the sort value per hit (CollationKey?), for later merging), `GroupedSpans` (gathers and groups hits into several `Spans`).
-The first implementations are proofs-of-concept and should just use existing classes like `Hits`, `Kwics` etc. internally.
-Later versions will be specifically optimized for the new, per-segment situation.
+  - `SpansSorted` (gather and sorts it]()s hits and keeps track of the sort value per hit (CollationKey?), for later merging)
+  - `GroupedSpans` (gathers and groups hits into several `Spans`, keeping track of the group identities).

+  The first implementations will be proofs-of-concept and will use existing classes like `Hits`, `Kwics` etc. internally.

+- Implement merging:
+  - `HitsFromQuerySorted` merges hits from `SpansSorted`
+  - `HitsGroupedFromQuery` merges hits from `GroupedSpans`

-- Implement the merging steps for `SpansSorted` and `GroupedSpans` based on (string/CollationKey) comparison of the stored sort and group values.
-Use these in `HitsFromQuery`. (we probably need a separate `GroupedHitsFromQuery` as well to produce the merged grouped hits).
+  Merging should be based on (`String`/`CollationKey`) comparison of the stored sort and group values.

-- `ForwardIndexAccessor` is used in forward index matching (NFAs).
-The way these are used is already per-segment, so these "just" need to be updated to use the per-segment forward index directly.
+- Optimize `SpansSorted`, `GroupedSpans` for the new, per-segment situation (i.e. don't use `Hits`, `Kwics` anymore).

+- Eliminate global term ids from classes like `Kwic(s)`, `Contexts`, etc. These are generally only done for a small window of (already-merged) hits, so we still need to be able to get the context for a hit after merging, but these should be in string form.

+- Update NFA matching to use per-segment term ids.
+NFAs will have to be customized per-segment. `ForwardIndexAccessor` needs to be updated to use the per-segment forward index as well (should be easy as this class is already used per-segment, that is, from `Spans` classes).

+- Convert "special cases" such as:
+  - `HitGroupsTokenFrequencies` and `CalcTokenFrequencies`
-- Also convert "special cases" such as `HitGroupsTokenFrequencies` and `CalcTokenFrequencies`, and calculating the total number of tokens in `IndexMetadataIntegrated`.
+  - calculating the total number of tokens in `IndexMetadataIntegrated`
+  - more?

-- Eliminate the global `ForwardIndex` and `Terms` objects, which should not be used anymore now.
+- Eliminate uses of the global `(Annotation)ForwardIndex` and `Terms` objects, such as in `HitProperty` and `PropertyValue`, and replace them with per-segment alternatives.

-This is how the global forward index is currently used, and what it would take to change these uses, from hardest to easiest:

-- Kwics / Contexts (constructor, makeKwicsSingleDocForwardIndex, getContextWordsSingleDocument)<br>
-  Sorting, grouping, filtering and making KWICs should be done per segment, followed by a merge step that does not use sort positions but string comparisons.
-- HitGroupsTokenFrequencies / CalcTokenFrequencies.
-Should be converted to work per segment.
-A bit of work but very doable.
-- ForwardIndexAccessor: forward index matching (NFAs).
-Should be relatively easy because forward index matching happens from Spans classes that are already per-segment.
-- IndexMetadataIntegrated: counting the total number of tokens.
-Doesn't use tokens or terms file, and is easy to do per segment.
+- Deal with any unexpected problems that arise.

+- Clean up, removing any now-unused classes.

 ## Refactoring opportunities